ashikurahman1/ashikurahman1/README.md

 I am passionate about building **real-world, scalable, and user-friendly web applications**.
-Currently, I am exploring **Next.js, TypeScript, PostgreSQL, and Docker** to expand my skillset.
+Currently, I am exploring **TypeScript, PostgreSQL, and Docker** to expand my skillset.

 ## Current Activities

-- Exploring **Next.js** and creating modern SSR/SSG applications
+- Learning **TypeScript** for safer and scalable web development
 - Working on an **ecommerce website** project
 - Developing a **Task Manager** application